 There are two different modes of the Time Tracker, and you can choose which way of running it fits you better:

-Automatic mode: Once you start it, the agenda automatically transitions to your next blocks as the time passes.
-This is the default mode that you can start by clicking on the green ‘Start Session’ button at the top of your agenda:
+• Automatic mode: Once you start it, the agenda automatically transitions to your next blocks as the time passes.
+This is the default mode that you can start by clicking on the Time Tracker button at the top of your agenda:

-Manual mode: You need to manually indicate when you are done running your blocks in order to move to the next activity in your agenda.
-You can start this by clicking on the down arrow next to the Start Session button and choosing ‘Start in manual mode’:
+• Manual mode: You need to manually indicate when you are done running your blocks in order to move to the next activity in your agenda.
+You can start this by setting the Autostart next block to OFF.

 Once you launch the Time Tracker in either of the two modes, you’ll see the Player toolbar appear at the top of the session planner, which will always show you the title of the current item on your agenda, and the time remaining in this current block.
 The colour in the Player toolbar will change from green to orange when 20% of the planned time is left, and to red when only 5% of the designated time remains.